zentrocdot/ComfyUI-Simple_Image_To_Prompt/README.md

 # Introductory Words

 <p align="justify">The node is using the CPU and not the GPU.
 First
-way, the proposed one, can be done with Moon dream directly.
+way, the proposed one, can be done with Moondream directly.
 For the second way one needs Huggingface.</p>

 <p align="justify">In the first versions of the node the model cannot